dbonacorsi/AML2223Bas/README.md

 # AML2223Bas
-Repo skeleton for AMLBAs course.
+Repo skeleton for the AMLBas course.